- How long do cupcakes last?

 How long does buttercream cupcakes last?

 Frosted cupcakes will last a good 3/4 days at room temperature, and that is if the frosting is a classic buttercream.
 The frosting actually helps keep your cupcakes fresher for longer, as it acts as a protective barrier to lock moisture into the cake.

 The best way to store cupcakes, frosted or not, is in an airtight container.
 This way, the cupcakes will stay fresh for 4 days.
 Again, be sure to keep them in a cool spot so that the buttercream doesn’t melt.

 How long do store-bought cupcakes last?

-I think its obvious store-bought cupcakes will stay fresher for longer than your homemade cupcakes.
-This is because of the preservatives the commercial bakers will incorporate into their baked goods, and they more than like to pre-packaged individual cupcakes to keep them soft and moist.
+I think its obvious store-bought cupcakes will stay fresher for longer than homemade cupcakes.
+This is because of the preservatives the commercial bakers will incorporate into their baked goods, and they more than like to pre-package individual cupcakes to keep them soft and moist.

 How best to store your store-bought cupcakes?

-You can either keep them at room temperature, in the fridge, or freeze them.
-You will be surprised how long they will last out the refrigerator before they go stale, and these could easily last 5 days out of the fridge thanks to those extra preservatives.
+You can either keep them at room temperature, in the fridge or freeze them.
+You will be surprised how long they will last out of the refrigerator before they go stale, and these could easily last 5 days out of the fridge thanks to those extra preservatives.